-Casey Anthony: Did She Have Help Dumping Dead Daughter?
+Casey Anthony: Did She Have Help Dumping Dead Tot?
 Investigation Discovery ‘Murder Mystery’ On Sunday

-Casey Anthony: An American Murder Mystery is a three-night television documentary event about the death of 2-year-old Caylee Anthony.
-It will unearth the case that riveted the nation in 2008 when the child’s dead body was discovered in a wet grassy area not far from Casey Anthony’s home.

-Casey Anthony claimed that her daughter was kidnapped, but prosecutors alleged that the young mother killed her baby so that she could be free and single.
+Casey Anthony: An American Murder Mystery is a three-night television documentary event about the death of two-year-old Caylee Anthony.
+It will unearth the case that riveted the nation in 2008 when the child’s dead body was discovered in a wet grassy area, not far from Casey Anthony’s home.
+Casey Anthony claimed that her daughter was kidnapped.
+But prosecutors alleged that the young mother killed her baby so that she could be free and single.
 She faced the death penalty had she been convicted.
 A jury acquitted Casey Anthony of murder in 2011, and she left prison shortly after the shocking verdict, according to the New York Times.
 Investigation Discovery’s Casey Anthony: An American Murder Mystery pries open the murder files for a more penetrative look into what could have really happened to little Caylee.
-Expect to see Casey Anthony’s parents, Cindy and George Anthony, along with TV crime journalists Jane Velez-Mitchell and Diane Diamond.
+Expect to see Casey Anthony’s parents, Cindy and George Anthony, along with TV crime journalists: Jane Velez Mitchell and Diane Diamond.
 A friend of Casey Anthony and an alternate juror in the infamous trial will also make an appearance.

 What happened to Caylee Anthony?
 Relive the trial that captivated a nation. https://t.co/SsEsu5W1hK pic.twitter.com/I7YkToF8Aq